 The first step involves determining the validity of the allegation and an assessment of whether the allegation is consistent with the definition of research misconduct.
 This initial step also involves determining whether the individuals alleging misconduct have relevant conflicts of interest.

 If scientific misconduct or the presence of other substantial research irregularities is a possibility, the allegations are shared with the corresponding author, who, on behalf of all of the co-authors, is requested to provide a detailed response.
 After the response is received and evaluated, additional review and involvement of experts (such as statistical reviewers) may be obtained.
 For cases in which it is unlikely that misconduct has occurred, clarifications, additional analyses, or both, published as letters to the editor, and often including a correction notice and correction to the published article are sufficient.

 Institutions are expected to conduct an appropriate and thorough investigation of allegations of scientific misconduct.
 Ultimately, authors, journals, and institutions have an important obligation to ensure the accuracy of the scientific record.
-By responding appropriately to concerns about scientific misconduct, and taking necessary actions based on evaluation of these concerns, such as corrections, retractions with replacement, and retractions, JSRCS will continue to fulfill the responsibilities of ensuring the validity and integrity of the scientific record.
+By responding appropriately to concerns about scientific misconduct, and taking necessary actions based on evaluation of these concerns, such as corrections, retractions with replacement, and retractions, the Journal of Students‘ Research in Computer Science (JSRCS) will continue to fulfill its responsibilities of ensuring the validity and integrity of the scientific record.